torvalds/linux/Documentation/networking/cdc_mbim.rst

 This parameter sets the system policy for NCM/MBIM functions.
 Such functions will be handled by either the cdc_ncm driver or the cdc_mbim driver depending on the prefer_mbim setting.
-Setting prefer_mbim=N makes the cdc_mbim driver ignore these functions and lets the cdc_ncm driver handle them instead.
+Setting prefer_mbim=N makes the cdc_mbim driver iganalre these functions and lets the cdc_ncm driver handle them instead.

 The parameter is writable, and can be changed at any time.
 A manual